-To understand how the process of how giving feedback works let us use the analogy of how a self-guided torpedo operates.
-A self-guided torpedo has a target it is trying to hit, its goal.
+To understand how the process of giving feedback works let us use the analogy of how a self-guided torpedo operates.
+A self-guided torpedo has a target it is trying to hit, it’s goal.
 The torpedo has a propulsion mechanism to push it through the water.
 It also has sensors, such as sonar and radar, to let it know if it is traveling in the right direction.
 When the torpedo receives positive feedback from its sensors it just keeps doing what it’s doing.
-When negative feedback informs the torpedo that it is off course, this feedback will cause the rudder to adjust.
+When negative feedback informs the torpedo that it is off-course, this feedback will cause the rudder to adjust.

 If the rudder is adjusted too much or too little then more negative feedback will again be received by the torpedo and a further rudder adjustment will be made.
 The torpedo ultimately reaches its goal by propelling itself forward, making course errors, and then continually correcting them.

-As a leader you need to be good at both giving and receiving feedback.
+As a leader, you need to be good at both giving and receiving feedback.
 We can learn a lot about giving and receiving feedback from our torpedo analogy.
 For feedback to keep people on track:

-If done right, feedback can increase self-awareness, encourage self-development, and provided much needed guidance.
+If done right, feedback can increase self-awareness, encourage self-development, and provided much-needed guidance.
 This is why it is important to both give and receive feedback.

 Just like with our torpedo, your objective when giving feedback is to either support existing behavior or help guide someone back on track by giving feedback that is constructive.

 Giving feedback is a skill.
 The person you are giving the feedback to may disagree and try to argue with you.
 Focus on remaining neutral and do not allow yourself to be drawn into an argument, but equally don’t shy away from the points you’re trying to make.
-Essentially, your feedback must be balanced but accurate so as not to allow them to under-correct their behavior, but also not to push them towards overcorrect.
+Essentially, your feedback must be balanced but accurate so as not to allow them to under-correct their behavior, but also not to push them to overcorrect.
 Fortunately, there are some general principles for giving constructive feedback which can help you in this regard.

 Most people like to hear what they have done well.
 If we rush to criticize people we run the risk of leaving them crushed, which isn’t want we want, we simply want them to make a course correction.
-By starting with a positive, the person receiving the feedback is more likely to take it on board, and make the necessary corrective.
+By starting with a positive, the person receiving the feedback is more likely to take it on board and make the necessary corrective.

 This is a simplification of the classic Feedback Sandwich, so called because your feedback is between an opening and closing.
-With a feedback sandwich you start with a positive, then provide the area for improvement, and finally finish on a positive.
+With a feedback sandwich, you start with a positive, then provide the area for improvement, and finally finish on a positive.
 You might simply finish by reiterating the positive feedback you gave at the start of the meeting.

 “Your presentation pack looked great and you did a great job of delivering the presentation.
-However, I was disappointed to see the a key metric has dropped below the threshold value we agreed.
+However, I was disappointed to see the key metric has dropped below the threshold value we agreed.
 I want this rectified immediately.
 But overall, great job on the presentation.”

 Make sure your feedback is always about the behavior you’d like to change.
 You are simply providing feedback on how they behaved, not providing feedback on them as a person.
 This can sometimes be a subtle distinction.

-Effectively by doing this we are focusing on the description of what is wrong rather than the inference from what is wrong.
+Effectively by doing this, we are focusing on the description of what is wrong rather than the inference from what is wrong.

-Notice how, “the presentation wasn’t great”, is a lot less personal and therefore better than “your presentation wasn’t great.”, and also how “You’re not meeting the dress code” is less effective than “Those clothes don’t meet the dress code”.
+Notice how “the presentation wasn’t great”, is a lot less personal and therefore better than “your presentation wasn’t great.”, and also how “You’re not meeting the dress code” is less effective than “Those clothes don’t meet the dress code”.

 General feedback is not that useful when it comes to understanding exactly what has to be improved.
 General statements are also more likely to elicit an emotional response.